Sonatrach: Eni

 In July 2020, Sonatrach signed a contract with Italian company Eni.
 The contract which will run until 2049, includes the production marketing from three gas fields located in the south-east of the country.
 The three fields are Sif Fatima II, Zemlet El Arbi and Ourhoud II.
 An additional memorandum of understanding (MoU) was signed in December 2020 in order to boost exploration and production, as well as implement training activities.
 In March 2021, a new MoU was signed between the companies to focus on renewable energy, biofuels and hydrogen sectors.
 Various other agreements were also signed to cover exploration and production, research and development, decarbonization and training, and to strengthen the two companies' partnership.
 In April 2022, the CEOs of Sonatrach, Touffik Hakkar, and Eni, Claudio Descalzi, signed a contract to increase gas supplies to Italy through the Trans-Mediterranean Pipeline.
 Beginning in 2022, supply should increase gradually to 9 billion cubic meters per year in 2023-24.
+Near the end of 2022, Sonatrach and Eni began producing 10,000 barrels of oil daily at the HDLE/HDLS oil field in the Berkin Basin.
+The amount of output is to be increased to 17,000 barrels a day with the additional drilling planned in 2023.